Guest post by Kevin Moncla

 Also, a GoFundMe fundraiser page set up for the family was shut down Wednesday without notice or warning because an update mentioned Ivermectin.
 The action of closing the fundraiser immediately was taken in an unforced and unprofessional manner that could have been addressed properly in a number of other ways.
 GoFundMe has garnered a reputation for which they’re known to be politically biased and hostile against conservative causes.

 ** A new account has been set-up to help the family at GiveSendGo:

 ** Click Here to Help This Family **

 More from Emily Miller who originally broke the story:

 GoFundMe removed the online fundraiser for the family of Texas Sheriff Deputy Jason Jones after his wife posted an update about her legal efforts to get Ivermectin.

 GoFundMe said the content falls under the “prohibited conduct” section.
 The company gave no warning and deleted the link from its website.
 Jones is dying of COVID at Texas Huguley Hospital in Fort Worth.
 Since I first made their names public and linked to the fundraiser to help the Jones family, the GoFundMe account went from a couple thousand dollar to $36,000 in donations from around the country.
 The new fundraiser for the Jones family is at Give Send Go here.

 Erin, who is a stay-at-home mother of six, texted me today, “I don’t know if I will get any of the donations?”

-The post GoFundMe Shuts Down Fund-Raiser For TX Deputy in ICU with COVID – Family Loses Court Battle Over Ivermectin — YOU CAN HELP THEM HERE! appeared first on The Gateway Pundit.
+The post GoFundMe Shuts Down Fund-Raiser For TX Deputy in ICU with COVID – Family Loses Ivermectin Court Battle — YOU CAN HELP THEM HERE! …Update: THANK YOU!
+Fundraising Goal Met! appeared first on The Gateway Pundit.